Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

-The Climbing Hydrangea
+All About the Climbing Hydrangea

-The Climbing Hydrangea is a lovely vine grower that flowers.
+The climbing hydrangea is a lovely vine grower that flowers.
 This plant does very well in many locations, especially those with lower levels of light, where other vines would wither and die.
 Because it flowers, it can make shady locations colorful and pretty.

-The flowers of this plant grow in white delicate and fancy clusters, they add interest to your garden well through June and July.
-In the fall they will appear more yellow, by winter the leaves change slightly and appear a gorgeous cinnamon color, adding charm to your yard in the cold, visually bland months.
+The flowers of this plant grow in white, delicate, fancy clusters, and they add interest to your garden well through June and July.
+In the fall, they will appear more yellow; by winter, the leaves change slightly and appear a gorgeous cinnamon color, adding charm to your yard in the cold, visually bland months.

 This is truly a great plant for beginners and a fantastic addition to any yard.
-Out of most vine growing plants, this one will not disappoint.
+Out of most vine-growing plants, this one will not disappoint.

-- Medium-large rounded glossy green leaves
+- Contains medium-large rounded glossy green leaves.

-- Can easily reach 60–80 ft. in height
+- Can easily reach 60–80 ft. in height.

-- Takes about 2 years to fully establish, it's a slow starter but grows fast once established
+- Takes about 2 years to fully establish; it's a slow starter but grows fast once established.

 They also look great in large pots with support trellises.